-After weeks of battling wind, crossing Emory Pass was downright enjoyable at 2,507 meters (8,228 feet).
+After weeks of battling wind, crossing Emory Pass was downright enjoyable at 2,507 meters.
 After all, it blocked the wind.
 The transition from low desert to alpine forest was refreshing as the sunrise.
 Tendrils of snow clung desperately to sunless crevices and the view from the summit was worth every pedal stroke.
 The blistering descent into Mimbras, NM left me chilled to the bone.

 I dared hope the windy season, or perhaps my geographic proximity to it, might be winding down.

-On day 29 I was treated again to driving headwinds in the 40 km/h (25 mph) range.
-11 hours pedaling into it very nearly broke my spirit.
+On day 29 I was treated again to driving headwinds in the 40 km/h range.
+Eleven hours pedaling into it very nearly broke my spirit.
 I was in a dark place indeed, sheltering myself from the wretched wind, when an Apache couple approached me on the San Carlos Reservation.

 "This is for good luck on your journey."